 • Streaks along siding

-How Can You Extend the Life of Your Gutters?
+How To Extend the Life of Your Gutters

 Like most home systems, the best way to extend the life of your gutters is with routine maintenance.
 Clean gutters function better than clogged gutters, allowing them to filter debris and water more efficiently.
-We recommend cleaning your gutters at least twice per year at the end of fall and spring.
+Our research and the experts we’ve spoken to recommend cleaning your gutters at least twice per year, such as at the end of fall and spring.
 You’ll remove the most debris at once during these times of year.

 “Several maintenance steps can help extend the lifespan of gutters,” says Mohsen Goodarzi, Ph.D., assistant professor of construction management at Ball State University.
-He suggests “regular cleaning, especially in fall and spring, installing gutter guards like mesh screens or covers, inspecting joints and seams regularly, and resealing them if needed.”
+He suggests cleaning your gutters regularly, adding protective guards on top of the gutters to reduce clogging, and ensuring your gutter’s downspouts are facing away from your home’s foundation.

 Regular inspections are also essential in keeping your gutter system functioning at peak performance.
-Have your system inspected once every one to three years to spot minor damage before it leads to more expensive problems.
+The experts we spoke with recommend inspecting your system once every one to three years to spot minor damage before it leads to more expensive problems.
 You can inspect and repair your gutters yourself or hire a professional.

 Purchasing gutter guards with a full gutter system is common for homeowners who want to get the most out of their home drainage system.
-We surveyed 1,000 gutter guard customers nationwide.
-Our survey shows that 68% of respondents purchased their gutter guard system alongside a gutter installation.
+In January 2025, we surveyed 1,000 gutter guard customers nationwide.
+Our survey showed that 63% of respondents saved 4–8 hours or more per year on maintaining their gutters after installing gutter guards.

 Are Gutter Guards Worth It?

 Gutter guards can make future cleaning and maintenance of your gutter system easier.
-However, gutter guard installation can cost as much as new gutters.
-Our survey of customers of the top five professional gutter guard installers revealed an average cost of $5,649 for a 200-linear-foot gutter guard system.
+However, our research shows that gutter guard installation costs as much as new gutters or more.
+Our survey of customers of the top five professional gutter guard installers revealed an average cost of $1,997 for their gutter guard system.
+Additionally, the respondents reported buying an average of 255 linear feet of guards.

-Like many home improvement add-ons, gutter guards can be worth the investment if you choose the best product for your needs.
-Some gutter guards perform better than others, and not all brands are suited for every gutter design or climate.
-For example, reverse curve guards can self-clean and block oak leaves but can’t handle heavy rainfall.
-Brush guards are inexpensive and easy to install but do anything against pine needles.
+Like many home improvement add-ons, gutter guards can be worth the investment if you choose the right product for your needs.
+Some perform better than others, and not all brands suit every gutter design or climate.
+For example, reverse-curve guards can self-clean and block large leaves but can’t handle heavy rainfall.
+Brush gutter guards are inexpensive and easy to install but are ineffective against pine needles.

 Expert Insights and Tips